Porcelain Veneers in India: The Definitive Patient Guide (2026)

 Do veneers damage teeth?

 A minimal amount of enamel is removed for porcelain veneers — this is the preparation that makes the irreversible commitment.
-The underlying tooth structure is not damaged.
-With no-prep or minimal-prep veneers, no enamel is removed at all.
+The underlying tooth structure is not damaged by the veneer itself when correctly bonded.
+Poorly bonded or over-prepared veneers are a different matter; this is why clinician skill and protocol matter.

 Can I get veneers on just a few teeth?